weng-lab/signal-service/README.md

 ## BigWig / BigBed / 2bit
 ### Request
-For BigWig / BigBed /2bit data, use the `/big` GET endpoint
+For BigWig / BigBed /2bit data, use the `/big` POST endpoint

 The body of the request must be a json formatted list of "BigRequests"

 Each BigRequest contains a URL and a genomic region consisting of chr1, start, chr2 (optional), end.
 An optional zoomLevel field is also available to get zoomed data from BigWig and BigBed files.

-The following is a complete example query for batching big file and 2-bit file requests:
+The following is a complete example request body for batching big file and 2-bit file requests:

 Variables will look like this:
 ```json